linlinonepiece2003/SS2_project_chatDSA/Chatbot_DSA/README.md

 OPENAI_API_KEY=your_secret_api_key

-- Ensure that you have installed the required dependencies and added the OpenAI API key to the .env file.
+- Ensure that you have installed the required dependencies and added the OpenAI API key to the .env file. ( you should add this file into folder to run)

 - Run the bot.py file using the Streamlit CLI.
 Execute the following command: